 Use the Buddy Safety System – Alone or With Others

 Don’t head out by yourself at night without telling someone where you are going.
 It is safer to walk with a partner or a group at night.
+Walking is an easy exercise to get into, so consider asking a friend to start a walking routine in the evening with you.
 But if you want to walk alone, let a friend or family member know where you’re going and when to expect you back.
 You can use Pacer’s Live Tracking feature to share your location with safety contacts.

 This doesn’t just apply to personal safety issues.
 If you happen to trip and sprain your ankle, for instance, there may be no one around to help if you’re walking late at night.

 Find a Safe Place to Walk

 It may go without saying, but try to avoid poorly lit routes with few people around when walking at night – like alleys or streets without good lighting.
 If you can’t find a good place to walk, you can always try walking inside at a big box store or supermarket.
 Many are open 24 hours, which allows you to get some shopping in and get some steps in a safe and secure environment.

 While you can still track your steps with Pacer, you probably do not want to conspicuously display your phone as you’re walking by yourself at night.
 There are many options to allow you to carry your phone hands-free comfortably, (like our friends at hipS-sister).

 Finally, be careful with your feet.
 Avoid stepping on ice or leaves (wet or dry) to prevent yourself from a slip-and-fall incident.
 Use your flashlight, especially on damp nights where everything could look like ice or puddles in the twilight.